iubieta/cpp/cpp_01/CPP_01.md

     - `void error(void)`
 - And a public function `void complain(std::string level)` that calls to the corresponding function using pointers to the function

+## Ex06:
+- Files: Makefile, main.cpp, Harl.h, Harl.cpp
+- Goal: Implement a system to filter what Harl says depending on the log levels.
+- Create a program that take as a parameter one of the four levels and displays only messages from that level and above.
+- Use the function `SWITCH` to filter out the different message functions.
+- Name your executable as `harlFilter`